mmphego/mmphego.github.io/_posts/2021-01-03-How-I-became-a-Udacity-Mentor.md

 So, as I mentioned Udacity was looking for mentors that would help guide and review projects for upcoming programs and one of those programs interested me; After applying I received and completed the *situational* and *technical assessment* to verify my skills.
 My application was successful and I was accepted to become a mentor on a new program **"Cloud Native Architecture Nanodegree Program"**.
-This meant that I was one of the few people that had access to the beta version of the course and I could to review the course while giving valuable feedback on the content and projects.
+This meant that I was one of the few people that had access to the beta version of the course and I could review the course while giving valuable feedback on the content and projects.

-But before that could happen, I needed to complete and graduate from they're onboarding Udacity Mentorship Nanodegree Program.
+But before that could happen, I needed to complete and graduate from their onboarding Udacity Mentorship Nanodegree Program.
 The course gives you a better understanding of what it is like to work as a Udacity Mentor and learn how to apply various tools and strategies to provide high-quality student support.
 In the end, you are assessed on your understanding of course materials through both multiple-choice/short-answer tests and projects where you are asked to apply what you've learned in the courses to real-life examples of student questions and project reviews.

 That 8 hours course took way longer than I had anticipated...
 Of course, I had my reasons (Me coming up with excuses!)